M-estimation in GARCH Models in the Absence of Higher-Order Moments

-\end{theorem} We remark that since $0<1/\sigma_n<1/\sqrt{k_3}$, the rate of convergence of the bootstrap estimator is the same as that of the original estimator.
-The standard deviation of the weights $\{\sigma_n\}$ at the denominator of the scaling reflects the contribution of the corresponding weights.
+\end{theorem} Since $0<1/\sigma_n<1/\sqrt{k_3}$, the rate of convergence of the bootstrap estimator is the same as that of the original M-estimator.
+The standard deviation of the weights $\{\sigma_n\}$ in the denominator of the scaling reflects the impact of the chosen weights.